 \section{Introduction}

-\looseness-1 Evaluating large language models (LLMs) relies heavily on benchmarks that report aggregated scores (e.g., accuracy or pass@k).
+\looseness-1 Evaluating large language models (LLMs) relies heavily on benchmarks that report \emph{aggregated} scores (e.g., accuracy or pass@k).
 Over the last decade, hundreds of benchmarks have been introduced across diverse domains \citep{guo2023evaluating, chang2024survey}.
-While these benchmarks have fueled progress, uniform aggregation can obscure important sub-trends and mask model weaknesses \citep{hardt2025emerging, burnell2023rethink}.
-For instance, \citet{didolkar2024metacognitive} disaggregated performance on MATH~\citep{hendrycks2021measuring} and found topic-wise scores ranging from 27\% to 74\%, despite an overall score of 54\%.
+While these benchmarks have fueled progress, uniform aggregation can obscure important sub-trends and mask specific model weaknesses \citep{hardt2025emerging, burnell2023rethink}.
+For instance, \citet{didolkar2024metacognitive} disaggregated performance on MATH~\citep{hendrycks2021math} and found topic-wise scores ranging from 27\% to 74\%, despite an overall score of 54\%.

-\looseness-1 To counteract these aggregation issues, some benchmarks provide ``semantic’’ topic annotations (e.g.,\ hand-curated topics in MATH \citep{hendrycksmath2021} or GPQA \citep{rein2024gpqa}, or embedding-based clusters~\citep{perez2023discovering}).
-These high-level labels help characterize benchmark distributions and disaggregate performance, but they are coarse-grained and offer limited insight into model strengths and weaknesses.
-In particular, we lack a view of how finer-grained concepts, contexts, and reasoning patterns extend beyond coarse topic labels and how they relate to real-world model usage and capabilities~\citep{miller2025evaluating,mizrahi2024state}.
+\looseness-1 To counteract these aggregation issues, some benchmarks provide ``semantic’’ topic annotations (e.g.,\ hand-curated topics in MATH \citep{hendrycks2021math} or GPQA \citep{rein2024gpqa}, or embedding-based clusters~\citep{perez2023discovering}).
+These high-level labels help characterize benchmark distributions and disaggregate performance, but they generally provide only coarse-grained insights into model strengths and weaknesses.
+We currently lack a view of how finer-grained concepts, contexts, and reasoning patterns extend beyond coarse topic labels, and how they relate to real-world model usage and capabilities~\citep{miller2025evaluating,mizrahi2024state}.
 Furthermore, many of these semantic annotations are manually curated and difficult to scale.
-Without a scalable, fine-grained understanding of benchmark distributions, we risk overlooking benchmark gaps and systematically overtesting certain concept types.
+Without a scalable, fine-grained understanding of benchmark distributions, we risk overlooking benchmark gaps, while systematically overtesting certain concepts.